Monotone-based Numerical Schemes for Two-Dimensional Systems of Nonlocal Conservation Laws: A class of monotone-based first order schemes

 Before we present our main result, we give an example of numerical flux functions that fits into the framework of the monotone-based schemes proposed in Def.~\ref{def:flux}, i.e.\ the Lax-Friedrichs-type scheme as introduced in \cite{ACG15}

-with $\alpha \geq \sup_{\rho \in \imgrho} |\partial_\rho \flux{1}{i+\frac{1}{2}}{j}{\rho}|$ in the first component and analogously for the second component in the $x_2$-direction.
+with $\alpha \geq \sup_{\rho \in \imgrho_{\revb{k}}} |\partial_\rho \redfluxk{1}{i+\frac{1}{2}}{j}{\rho}|$ in the first component and analogously for the second component in the $x_2$-direction.
+This scheme satifies assumption~4 of Def.~\ref{def:flux}, which is shown in the appendix.
 We note that in \cite{CR19} another Lax-Friedrichs-type scheme for a particular flux function is considered approximating the convolution at the cell centers instead of at the cell interfaces.